 Modern websites contain different types of elements that affect the different channels of our perception.
 These are images, animation, video and sounds.
 Also, many websites have interactive elements like navigation.

-The technology is developing very rapidly.
-Virtual and augmented reality, chatbots and artificial intelligence have become a common thing.
-Digital design is transforming together with the trends and technologies, so we can make the prediction that in future people will use the headsets and the VR-glasses to view the websites.
+Technology is developing very rapidly.
+Virtual and augmented reality, chatbots, and artificial intelligence have become common things.
+Digital design is transforming together with the trends and technologies, so we can predict that in the future people will use headsets and VR glasses to view websites.
 So, web design would have to adapt to the new requirements and demands of the time.